-- total remuneration of the members of the management board and the supervisory board, including its committees, and employees not subject to the tariff part of the collective agreement of EUR 3.2 million (2019: EUR 4.0 million) and - loans granted to subsidiaries of EUR 3.4 million as at 31 December 2020 (2019: EUR 3.6 million).
+- total remuneration of the members of the management board and the supervisory board, including its committees, and employees not subject to the tariff part of the collective agreement of EUR 4.4 million (2020: EUR 3.2 million) in - loans granted to subsidiaries of EUR 1.4 million as at 31 December 2021 (2020: EUR 3.4 million).

-Because of the regulator's call for temporary suspension of dividend payments and due to potential risk, the Company did not pay out dividends in 2020 (2019 dividend payments totalled EUR 14.7 million).
-All related-party transactions are set out in detail in the Company's annual report, in section 17.10 Related-party disclosures.
+In 2021, the Company paid out EUR 13.2 million in dividends (in 2020, the Company did not pay any dividends in line with the recommendation of the Slovenian Insurance Supervision Agency due to potential negative impacts of the Covid-19 pandemic on operations).
+All related-party transactions are set out in detail in the Company's annual report, in section 17.10 "Related party disclosures".